All Episodes

 What we really have here is misrepresentation and disingenuousness.

-What we have is a president of going on television over and over again, saying we need a stimulus to get the economy going, to come out of a recession, and we're gonna get this money and we're gonna spend it on people building roads and bridges and fixing them and all that.
+What we have is a president going on television over and over again, saying we need a stimulus to get the economy going, to come out of a recession, and we're going to get this money, and we're going to spend it on people building roads and bridges and fixing them and all that.

 And then that doesn't happen.